 It often happens that those with the most to give don't know where the most worthy causes and needs exist.
 This site will try to help with some good profiles of causes that I have checked out and found to be sound and worthy of your gifts.
 If you want to grip on becoming a wise and tactful giver, I'll try to help here.

 There is a Books and Gifts section.
-Whenever I come across a good book on giving, or one that would make a great gift, and other gift ideas I'll put them into our Amazon store, and some other shopping links.
+When I come across a good book on giving, or one that would make a great gift, and other gift ideas I'll put them into this section - and some other shopping links.
 Often the best gift is money, but it is also a great perk for givers to choose a gift for someone that is just perfect for that person.

 For that matter, one of the first lessons I learned was to look at what I had and what I could make and give out of those resources while I practiced good giving habits and methods.
-So, as I can, I'll toss some giving ideas in the Ideas Basket you can use if you have more generosity than resources.
+So, as I can, I'll toss some giving ideas in the Ideas Basket (not ready yet) - you can use if you have more generosity than resources.

-We have a blogs section where my friend, the Global Nomad, keeps us posted on his discoveries and finds in various countries and places.
+We had a blog section where my friend, the Global Nomad, kept us posted on his discoveries and finds in various countries and places.
 He has quite the natural skill for meeting people, discovering what they are doing, and their need, and then introducing them to someone else whom they can help, or who might help them.
-When I can, I'll post my own thoughts and views as I learn to be a better Principled Giver.
+When I could, I posted my own thoughts and views as I learn to be a better Principled Giver.
+However, I've become very busy with other projects and the Global Nomad has had to cut back his activities too.
+I've already transferred my posts from the blog this static site proper.
+You'll find them in the articles sections.

 The articles on giving - and sometimes on receiving, come from my devotional studies on giving in the Bible and should be your regular stop if you are on your way to becoming a generous giver too.